videojs/video.js/docs/guides/live.md

 This function gets the amount of time between the `seekableStart()` and the `liveCurrentTime()`.
 We use this internally to update the total length of our bars, such as the progress/seek bar.

 ### atLiveEdge() and behindLiveEdge()
 Determines if the currentTime of the player is close enough to live to be considered live.
-We make sure its close enough, rather than absolutely live, because there are too many factors to determine when live actually is.
+We make sure it's close enough, rather than absolutely live, because there are too many factors to determine when live actually is.
 We consider the currentTime live when it is within two seekable increments and 70ms (two ticks of the live tracking interval).
 The seekable increment is a number that is determined by the amount that seekable end changes as playback continues.
 See the `seekableendchange` event and the `pastSeekEnd()` function for more info.

 ### liveCurrentTime()
 live current time is our best approximation of what the live current time is.
 Internally it uses the `pastSeekEnd()` function and adds that to the `seekableEnd()` function.
 It is possible for this function to return `Infinity`.